srobinson0586/ttg-basic/1-python-programming/1.22_data_structures/knowledge_check.md

-# Python Modules - Knowledge Check
+# Python Data Structures - Knowledge Check

 [Back to README](README.md)

-## Complete the following

 1. Short Answer: What are the core functions to interact with data on a stack?
     ```